Alfred Hitchcock

 Death1980-04-29

-BiographySir Alfred Joseph Hitchcock (13 August 1899 – 29 April 1980) was an English film director.
-He is widely regarded as one of the most influential figures in the history of cinema.
+BiographySir Alfred Joseph Hitchcock (13 August 1899 – 29 April 1980) was an English filmmaker.
+He is widely regarded as one of the greatest and most influential figures in the history of cinema.
 In a career spanning six decades, he directed over 50 feature films, many of which are still widely watched and studied today.
 Known as the "Master of Suspense", Hitchcock became as well known as any of his actors thanks to his many interviews, his cameo appearances in most of his films, and his hosting and producing the television anthology Alfred Hitchcock Presents (1955–65).
-His films garnered 46 Academy Award nominations, including six wins, although he never won the award for Best Director, despite five nominations.
+Among other accolades, his films garnered 46 Academy Award nominations, including six wins, although he never won the award for Best Director, despite five nominations.

 Hitchcock's other notable films include Rope (1948), Strangers on a Train (1951), Dial M for Murder (1954), To Catch a Thief (1955), The Trouble with Harry (1955), Vertigo (1958), North by Northwest (1959), The Birds (1963), Marnie (1964) and Frenzy (1972), all of which were also financially successful and are highly regarded by film historians.
 Hitchcock made a number of films with some of the biggest stars in Hollywood, including four with Cary Grant, four with James Stewart, three with Ingrid Bergman and three consecutively with Grace Kelly.
 Hitchcock became an American citizen in 1955.